monsieurlinux/tsigna/README.md

 You can edit the configuration constants directly at the top of the tsigna.py file if you wish to change the default behavior.
 For example you can change the expiration time of the cache (it is 5 minutes by default) or disable it.
 You can also change the colors of the lines, the parameters of the technical indicators, etc.

-## License

-This project is licensed under the MIT license.
-See the LICENSE file for details.

 ## Not Financial Advice

 I do not own any of the stocks in the examples, I chose them because they are very popular.